Currently, we live in a society where God’s Word is not valued, known, or worse, it’s being twisted to support lies.

 How about starting with John 1?

 The Gospel of John opens up with some very powerful reminders of who God is.
-The first few verses are some of my favorite versus in the Bible.
+The first few verses are some of my favorite verses in the Bible.
 John reminds us that in the beginning was the Word, and the Word was God.
-All things were made through Him and is the light that shines in the darkness.
+All things were made through Him and He is the light that shines in the darkness.
 (John 1:1-5)

 Scripture Graces: Bible to Brain to Heart Scripture Memory Toolkit will walk you through, step-by-step, on memorizing the entire passage of John 1: 1-18.